-For example, the Bank of Uganda Mobile Money Guidelines provide in section 7(3)(b)(i) that a mobile money provider must "Enter into an agreement with the agent stipulating the responsibilities of both parties.
+75 For example, Uganda's Mobile Money Guidelines provide in section 7(3)(b)(i) that a mobile money provider must "Enter into an agreement with the agent stipulating the responsibilities of both parties.
 The said agreement should not provide for exclusivity and should clearly state that the mobile money service provider shall be liable for the actions of its agents as regards to the provision of mobile money services."